Life isn’t always straight forward. A bit of a cliche I know, but it’s so true!

 I constantly fracture both my feet.
 We’ve lost count of how many foot fractures I currently have.
 It’s around 6 or 7.

-My left femur remains broken 5 years on, as the disease hampers healing.
+My left femur remains broken 6 years on, as the disease hampers healing.
 My entire spine from C2 to S1 is riddled with severe degenerative disc disease, disc herniations impinging nerve roots and severe spinal stenosis.
-I’ve just had 2 spinal surgeries in the past 6 months, 3 months apart, with more on the horizon.
+I’ve had 3 spinal surgeries in the past 18 months, with more on the horizon.

 Finding Ways to Live in Limbo